 Highland Lake is a very small town located in the state of New Jersey.
 With a population of 4,933 people and two constituent neighborhoods, Highland Lake is the 325th largest community in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Highland Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Highland Lake is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Highland Lake who work in office and administrative support (14.17%), management occupations (9.95%), and sales jobs (9.35%).
+Unlike some towns, Highland Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Highland Lake are a mix of both white- and blue-collar jobs.
+Overall, Highland Lake is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Highland Lake who work in office and administrative support (15.25%), management occupations (8.67%), and sales jobs (8.45%).

 Even though Highland Lake is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The overall education level of Highland Lake citizens is substantially higher than the typical US community, as 30.34% of adults in Highland Lake have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Highland Lake is somewhat higher than in the average US city of 21.84%: 27.89% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Highland Lake in 2010 was $31,254, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,016 for a family of four.
+The per capita income in Highland Lake in 2010 was $34,435, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $137,740 for a family of four.
 However, Highland Lake contains both very wealthy and poor people as well.

+Highland Lake is a somewhat ethnically-diverse town.
 The people who call Highland Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Highland Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Highland Lake include Irish, German, Polish, and French .
+The greatest number of Highland Lake residents report their race to be White, followed by Native American.
+Important ancestries of people in Highland Lake include Italian, German, Polish, and French .